gnp-x/pbip/README.md

 **NOTE**: You will need to install curl first on your system before attempting to run the program.
 This is how we obtain the IP of the machine running the program.

 ## env
-Recommend making an .env file with the following since the keys are really long.
+Recommend making an .env file with the following since the keys are really long...
 ```sh
 secretapikey=SECRET_KEY_HERE
 apikey=KEY_HERE